Two distinct regulatory frameworks

 | Administrator | Environment Agency | FRC oversight, Companies House filing |

-| Population | ~500 large undertakings | ~19,900 companies/LLPs |
+| Population | UK large undertakings meeting the ESOS test | ~19,900 companies/LLPs |

 | Thresholds | 250+ employees OR £44m+ turnover AND £38m+ balance sheet | Quoted companies + 2-of-3: £36m turnover, £18m balance sheet, 250 employees |

-| Output | Energy audit report + action plan | Annual energy/carbon figures with narratives |
+| Output | Energy audit report, action plan, and from Phase 4 a report of the savings actually achieved | Annual energy/carbon figures with narratives |

-| Penalties | Up to £90,000 for audit failure | Directors' report filing penalties |
+| Penalties | Up to £50,000 for audit failure, plus £500 per working day capped at 80 days; no penalty for a missed action plan or progress update | Directors' report filing penalties |

 Qualification differences